Trader Joe’s CIABATTA DEMI-BAGUETTE

 CIABATTA DEMI BAGUETTE – Its a half size “demi” ciabatta bread.
 We tried it.
 We loved it.
 It comes slightly underbaked, to allow for additional baking that you will finish.
 This will really improve it to almost “freshly baked right out of the oven” status.
 Just pop it in for about 4-7 minutes in a 400 degree oven.

 Don’t want to turn on the oven?
-I didn’t want.
-So I tried this: I found I could toast it up on the stove top (covered) in a pan for about 5-7 minutes on each side.
-Flipped when done.
+I didn’t.
+So I tried this: I found I could toast it up on the stove top (covered) in my cast iron pan for about 5-7 minutes on each side.
 I cut it into slices.
-Or cut in half lengthwise.
-Doing this way until it was slightly toasted worked out fine.
+Flipped.
+Or you can cut in half lengthwise.
+Doing this way until it was slightly toasted which worked out fine.
 One more idea is you could perhaps toss it in an air fryer if you have one (I don’t).
+Or toaster oven or broiler.

 The ingredient list has few ingredients and no preservatives.
 ING: Flour, water, sea salt, yeast.